Me-Cloud-Azure-R002/azure-docs/articles/aks/at-0011-concepts-clusters-workloads.md

 ## What is Kubernetes?

-Kubernetes is a rapidly evolving platform that manages container-based applications and their associated networking and storage components.
-Kubernetes focuses on the application workloads, not the underlying infrastructure components.
-Kubernetes provides a declarative approach to deployments, backed by a robust set of APIs for management operations.
+- Kubernetes **manages container-based applications and their associated networking and storage components**.
+- Kubernetes **focuses on the application workloads**, not the underlying infrastructure components.
+- Kubernetes **provides a declarative approach to deployments**, backed by a robust set of APIs for management operations.
+- Kubernetes **supports both stateless and stateful applications as teams progress** through the adoption of microservices-based applications.

-You can build and run modern, portable, microservices-based applications, using Kubernetes to orchestrate and manage the availability of the application components.
-Kubernetes supports both stateless and stateful applications as teams progress through the adoption of microservices-based applications.
+- Kubernetes is **used to build and run modern, portable, microservices-based applications**, by using Kubernetes to orchestrate and manage the availability of the application components.

-As an open platform, Kubernetes allows you to build your applications with your preferred programming language, OS, libraries, or messaging bus.
-Existing continuous integration and continuous delivery (CI/CD) tools can integrate with Kubernetes to schedule and deploy releases.
+- As an **open platform**, Kubernetes allows you to build your applications with your preferred programming language, OS, libraries, or messaging bus.
+   - Existing continuous integration and continuous delivery (CI/CD) tools can integrate with Kubernetes to schedule and deploy releases.

-AKS provides a managed Kubernetes service that reduces the complexity of deployment and core management tasks, like upgrade coordination.
-The Azure platform manages the AKS control plane, and you only pay for the AKS nodes that run your applications.
+- AKS provides a **managed Kubernetes service** that reduces the complexity of deployment and core management tasks, like upgrade coordination.
+   - The Azure platform manages the AKS control plane, and you only pay for the AKS nodes that run your applications.

 ## Kubernetes cluster architecture